-In a world moved by notifications, calendar invites and social media, stress can become an inescapable feeling for many.
+In a world moved by notifications, calendar invites, and social media, stress can become an inescapable feeling for many.
 Being plagued with chronic stress can deeply impact the health and harmony of your mind and body.
-Recently, more people have turned to yoga as a form of natural treatment for stress and anxiety as it can help rebalance the nervous system and improve mental wellbeing, researchers have found.
+Recently, more people have turned to yoga as a form of natural treatment for stress and anxiety.
+Researchers have found that regular yoga practice can help rebalance the nervous system and improve mental wellbeing.

-Are you ready to strike a pose and break ties with stress?
-A study at the University of Utah provided some insight on the long term impact yoga practice has on your body's response to stress.
-The study found regular yoga practice can help your body learn to regulate stress responses and triggers.
+Ready to strike a pose and break ties with stress?
+A study at the University of Utah provided some insight on the impact long term yoga practice has on stress response.
+Regular yoga practice can help your body learn to regulate stress responses and triggers.
 Yoga poses and stretching techniques impose moments of stress on the body, while controlled breathing will help you to remain calm, focused and mindful.
-If you’re seeking more “relaxed responses,” to the everyday woes in your life, start by practicing these 5 stress-relieving yoga poses.
+If you’re seeking more “relaxed responses” it to the everyday woes in your life, start by practicing these 5 stress-relieving yoga poses.

 Dolphin Pose: Start on all fours, lower forearms to the floor, tucking toes under and lifting the hips toward the ceiling.
-Place hands shoulder-width apart with fingers spread wide.
+Place hands should width apart with fingers spread wide.
 Press forearms, fingers and palms to the floor while keeping a straight spine and pushing the hips back and heels onto the floor.
-Let your head and neck flow freely as you breathe and remain in the pose for 2-6 breaths and return to table pose on all fours.
+Let head and neck freely as you breathe and remain the pose for 2-6 breaths and return to table pose on all fours.

 Cat Pose: Begin on all fours (tabletop); inhale, drawing the belly to the spine.
 As you exhale, round your back towards the ceiling; don't force chin to chest.

 Experience the transformative effects of yoga for yourself.
-You are only one yoga pose from a better self.
+You are only one yoga pose from a better mood!